AdvancedPhotonSource/GSAS-II/docs/source/GSASIImapvars.rst

 Should parameter be used as both a dependent and an independent variable or if a parameter is used both in an the equivalence and in a "New Var" or "Const" constraints, the equivalence is converted to a constraint (Const) to avoid conflicts.
-The equivalences that require this are addressed in ::func:`GenerateConstraints` where :func:`CheckEquivalences` is used to locate problematic variables in equivalences and then change these equivalences to "Const" equations.
+The equivalences that require this are addressed in :func:`GenerateConstraints` where :func:`CheckEquivalences` is used to locate problematic variables in equivalences and then change these equivalences to "Const" equations.
 Also, unneeded equivalences are removed.